kissakova/Face-Symmetrydlib/README.md

 2. Download all the files from this repo (two .py files, .dat file, .cfg file)
 3. Download "shape_predictor_68_face_landmarks.dat" file from https://drive.google.com/file/d/1v0nGz_rvGeWp3eiJg_50-9IyLPTIoWwj/view?usp=share_link
 4. Open the directory for the current PyCharm project
-5. Copy two .dat files into the main directory
+5. Copy "shape_predictor_68_face_landmarks.dat" into the main directory
-6. Copy two .py files and .cfg file into the "venv" folder
+6. Copy two .py files, .cfg file, and "dlib-face-recognition_resnet_model_v1.dat" into the "venv" folder
 7. Create a configuration for the current projet (select the same directory for the main.py file)
 8. Install CMake Library (Python Packages on lower panel -> type CMake)
 9. Install dlib library (this step takes a while)